The pros and cons of different electronic payment methods

 The pros and cons of TWINT: a mobile phone and wallet combined

-Splitting the bill after an enjoyable meal in a restaurant with friends, paying for a shopping trip or asking a work colleague to contribute to the costs of a baby gift: a digital wallet is suitable for large and small amounts, making it a handy companion when you’re on the go.
+Splitting the bill after an enjoyable meal in a restaurant with friends, paying for a shopping trip or asking a work colleague to contribute to the costs of a baby gift: a digital wallet is suitable for large and small amounts, making it a useful companion when you’re on the go.
 Additionally: more and more online shops offer TWINT as an electronic payment method.
 Making a payment is really easy because all customers need to do is scan the QR code.

 • Pay quickly by tapping on the iOS lock screen.